Tag Archives: British

 The lakefront sequences and the chase through the woods are among the best at providing superior camera angles.

-As it’s Lucille who talks Jean into entering Oldberry’s house we presume she has done this type of thing before.
+As Lucille talks Jean into entering Oldberry’s house, we presume she has done this before.
 She knows Oldberry will provide the girls with candy, but does she understand this comes at a price?

 Scream and Scream Again-1969